 4.1.1 In addition to the tests carried out on the single skins a shear test on the sandwich in accordance with ISO 1922 or ASTM C273 to be carried out to verify that the detach occurs in the core or in the skin and not at the interface core/skin.
-In case of core made PVC or balsa connected to the skins with epoxy resin the above mentioned test may be replaced by a 3 points flexural test in accordance with ASTMC393 to verify that the detach occurs in the core or in the skin and not at the interface skin and not at the interface.
+In case of core made PVC or balsa connected to the skins with epoxy resin the above mentioned test may be replaced by a 3 points flexural test in accordance with ASTMC393 to verify that the detach occurs in the core or in the skin and not at the interface core/skin.

-SECTION 4 PLASTIC PIPES AND FITTINGS
+PLASTIC PIPES AND FITTINGS